Ziad-Shalaby/Metaverse-Financial-Transactions-Analysis/README.md

 # App Behavior Analysis Project:

-Gain insights into user interactions with financial applications.
-This project analyzes behavioral data from financial application users to uncover trends and patterns that can help optimize user experience and engagement.
-By applying clustering algorithms and visualization techniques, the analysis provides a comprehensive understanding of user behavior.
+This project focuses on analyzing user interactions with financial applications to uncover trends and patterns that can enhance user experience and engagement.
+By leveraging clustering algorithms and visualization techniques, it provides actionable insights into user behavior.

-Key Features:
+## Features:

+### Data Preprocessing:

-- Data preprocessing: Handling timestamps, renaming columns, and correcting data types.
+- Handled timestamps and corrected data types for consistency.
+- Renamed columns to improve data readability.
+-
+### Clustering Analysis:

-- Application of clustering methods like K-Medoids and hierarchical clustering.
+- Applied K-Medoids and hierarchical clustering to group users based on behavioral similarities.
-- Interactive visualizations using Seaborn, Matplotlib, and Plotly for deeper insights.
+Behavioral Insights:

-- Identification of behavioral patterns to inform application optimization strategies.
+- Identified key patterns in user interactions to inform app optimization strategies.

+### Visualizations:

+- Used Seaborn, Matplotlib, and Plotly to create detailed, interactive charts for exploring trends.

 Dataset link: https://www.kaggle.com/datasets/faizaniftikharjanjua/metaverse-financial-transactions-dataset